-Information Security is not all about securing information from unauthorized access.
+Information Security is not only about securing information from unauthorized access.
 Information Security is basically the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction of information.
-Information can be physical or electrical one.
-Information can be anything like Your details or we can say your profile on social media, your data in mobile phone, your biometrics etc. Thus Information Security spans so many research areas like Cryptography, Mobile Computing, Cyber Forensics, Online Social Media etc.
+Information can be a physical or electronic one.
+Information can be anything like Your details or we can say your profile on social media, your data on mobile phone, your biometrics etc. Thus Information Security spans so many research areas like Cryptography, Mobile Computing, Cyber Forensics, Online Social Media, etc.

-During First World War, Multi-tier Classification System was developed keeping in mind sensitivity of information.
-With the beginning of Second World War formal alignment of Classification System was done.
+During First World War, Multi-tier Classification System was developed keeping in mind the sensitivity of the information.
+With the beginning of Second World War, formal alignment of the Classification System was done.
 Alan Turing was the one who successfully decrypted Enigma Machine which was used by Germans to encrypt warfare data.

 Information Security programs are build around 3 objectives, commonly known as CIA – Confidentiality, Integrity, Availability.